Overview

 Glaucoma - being a glaucoma suspect

-Glaucoma is a condition in which there is damage to the optic nerve, which is the nerve that carries visual signals from the eye to the brain.
-Damage is usually caused by a build-up of fluid (aqueous humour) in the eye, causing the pressure inside the eye to rise.
-Some people can get glaucoma with a normal pressure as well.
+Damage is usually caused by a build-up of fluid (aqueous humour) in the eye.
+This causes the pressure inside the eye to rise.
+Some people can get glaucoma with a normal pressure inside the eye.

-In the early stages of glaucoma, most people have no symptoms.
-If it is left untreated, glaucoma can lead to severe loss of vision, or even blindness.
-It is a leading cause of irreversible blindness in the UK and the world.
+Glaucoma is a leading cause of irreversible blindness in the UK and around the world.
 When about half of the optic nerve is damaged, the field of vision (the area you can see) starts to be affected.
-If left untreated, this can affect the visual function and lead to permanent and irreversible loss of vision.
-In most cases, diagnosing the condition early and treating it effectively can avoid blindness.
+If left untreated, this can affect how the eye works and lead to permanent loss of vision that cannot be reversed.

-What being a ‘glaucoma suspect’ means
+What being a glaucoma suspect means

 This could mean that:

-- your visual fields (area of vision) are decreased
+• your visual fields (area of vision) are decreased

-- OCT (optical coherence topography) scans of your central retina or optic nerve are abnormal
+• OCT (optical coherence topography) scans of your central retina or optic nerve are abnormal

 You might have a combination of these factors.